Earthquakes on May 12, 2026

 44.5 km---✓ ReviewedUSGS →

-May 12, 2026 brought a magnitude 2.0 earthquake 15 km ESE of Pāhala, Hawaii, logged at 15:26 UTC.
-It arrived roughly 6 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 44.5 km, the event was shallow crustal.
-The epicenter is at 19.129°, -155.350°.
+This magnitude 2.0 event was detected 15 km ESE of Pāhala, Hawaii on May 12, 2026, with origin time 15:26 UTC.
+Coming 6 hours after a magnitude 2.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 44.5 km below the surface, classifying it as shallow crustal.
+Coordinates: 19.129°, -155.350°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12